The Basics of Using Wilderness Motorhomes

 Your motorhome has two water tanks – one for fresh and one for grey water.
 This is essential for freedom camping so that you minimise your impact on the environment by taking wastewater with you and emptying it responsibly later on.

 You will need to refill the fresh water and empty the grey water every 2-3 days at a dump station.
 It’s an easy process and these stations are available all around New Zealand at campsites and holiday parks.
-They are clearly sign-posted in towns, and found on apps like Campable, or you can ask at a local i-SITE (tourist information centre).
+They are clearly sign-posted in towns or you can ask at a local i-SITE (tourist information centre).
 Your Wilderness motorhome also comes with a detailed touring atlas showing dump station locations all around the country.

 Dump stations are free to use.